Shads2290/shadane-williams.github.io/index.md

 <img src="images/seoul-bikes.jpeg"/>

-- Used Linear Regression to predict the number of bikes rented in the city of Seoul
+- Used Linear Regression to predict the number of bikes rented in the city of Seoul.
 - After implementing sklearn.metrics it yeilded the following results:
 - Mean Absolute Error of linear regression: 1.807283706047584e-13
 - Mean Square Error of linear regression: 5.633155215223513e-26
 - R_Squared Score of linear regression: 1.0
-- In an effort to address overfitting I used Lasso Regression which had a training score 99.9%
+- In an effort to address overfitting I used Lasso Regression which had a training score 99.9%.

 ***